atlassian-labs/data-center-terraform/docs/docs/userguide/PREREQUISITES.md

 ### :material-package: Helm

-Atlassian supports Helm Charts for some of its [Data Center products](https://atlassian.github.io/data-center-helm-charts/){.external}, including Bamboo.
-This project uses Helm charts to package Bamboo Data Center as a turnkey solution for your cloud infrastructure.
+Atlassian supports Helm Charts for its [Data Center products](https://www.atlassian.com/enterprise/data-center){.external}.
+This project uses the [Data Center Helm charts](https://atlassian.github.io/data-center-helm-charts/){.external} to package Atlassian DC products as a turnkey solution for your cloud infrastructure.

 Before using this project, make sure that Helm v3.3 or later is installed on your machine.